 Looking for more pricing data?
 Check out Credo’s 2019 Digital Marketing Industry Pricing Survey.

-Choosing the right SEO solution requires careful research to ensure that you are matched with the correct service partner to drive results.
-When shopping the market, look out for these red flags:
+Choosing the right SEO solution requires careful research to match you with a partner that’ll drive your results.
+When comparison shopping, look out for these red flags.

 Instant Results or Overzealous Guarantees

-No matter how top notch the SEO specialist, agency, or consultant, they should not be making any guarantees about overnight performance or quick, guaranteed results.
-Good SEO can take up to six months to begin positively affecting your campaign.
+No matter how experienced the SEO specialist, agency, or consultant claims to be, they should never make any guarantees about overnight performance or quick, guaranteed results.
+Good SEO can take up to six months (or longer!) to begin positively affecting your campaign.

-The SEO provider you choose should explain the details while you talk with them on how they plan to achieve your goals within a given timetable.
+The SEO provider you choose should explain the details of their services while you talk about how they’ll help achieve your goals within a given timetable.
 For more complex campaigns, you can expect that it will be closer to 12 months to start seeing significant returns.
+Run away from anyone who makes promises about SEO results.

 Suspicious Link-Building Techniques

 Be wary of any strategy that recommends purchasing large quantities of links, followers, or email lists.
-In the short term, these techniques can accelerate your SEO efforts, but this could actually damage the reputation of your website.
+In the short term, these techniques can accelerate your SEO efforts, but this could actually damage the reputation of your website in the future.

-Google and other search engines look for suspicious or SEO activity and if discovered, they can penalize or even blacklist your website.
-Make sure they provider you are working with has experience with dealing with penalties and knows how to spot sketchy backlinks.
+Google and other search engines look for suspicious SEO activity and if it’s discovered, they can penalize or even blacklist your website.
+Make sure your provider knows how to avoid and deal with penalties, can spot sketchy backlinks, and makes every effort to play nice with Google.

 It’s not uncommon these days for competitors to use some of these bulk techniques to negatively affect the SEO of their competition.
-A good SEO company will know how to protect you from these problems, and if the worst happens they will know how to quickly repair any issue.
+A good SEO company will know how to protect you from these problems – and if the worst happens, they’ll know how to quickly repair any issue.

 Under Market Value Cost Options

-Although a low-cost option appears to be a good value at first, this is generally an indication that the employee, consultant, or agency is actually lacking experience or a background of proven results.
+Although a low-cost option appears to be a good value at first, this is generally an indication that the provider is actually lacking experience or a background of proven results.
 This isn’t always the case, as some up-and-coming SEOs are looking to build their track record and reputation by offering their services at a lower price point.
+But it’s enough of a risk to proceed with caution.

 Be sure to ask them why their prices are lower than average and about their previously successful clients to help better inform you in making a decision moving forward.